natestemen/natestemen/README.md

 I like thinking about education, privacy, and what to do with my life.
 Still working on all of those, but I'm trying.

-I'm a PhD student at the University of Waterloo in the applied math department working with [Joel Wallman](https://services.iqc.uwaterloo.ca/people/profile/jwallman/) on quantum computing.
+I'm a PhD student at the University of Waterloo in the applied math department.

 my pronouns are he/they